 Underestimating the time it takes to complete your project can have more serious consequences than just missing the deadline on the schedule.
 You will exceed your estimated budget because you will have to pay for the additional time carried out by your collaborators and the other actors of the project.
 Delayed project delivery can also cause the company to miss important markets.

-Although it is very rare for an on-demand delivery application or software solution to be launched without a minor bug, investing in quality assurance (QA) testing before launch can ensure that there are no major issues and help in customer retention and maintaining the bounce rate.
+Although it is very rare for an on-demand delivery apps or software solution to be launched without a minor bug, investing in quality assurance (QA) testing before launch can ensure that there are no major issues and help in customer retention and maintaining the bounce rate.

 If an app isn’t tested properly, bugs and frustrating errors will spoil the user experience.
 A single crash is more than enough to demotivate most users from reusing an app.
 In fact, some of the most common negative reviews on the App Store have to do with apps crashing and having bugs for no apparent reason.
 In the modern, ever-changing on-demand delivery app market, users have incredibly high expectations for features and performance.
 It doesn’t take long for users to leave their reviews and pass judgment on the products they download.

 Your application should be intuitive and easy to learn and use.
-If a user is struggling to perform or understand the basic functions of your on-demand delivery app, there is no chance that your app will be liked by new customers.
+If a user is struggling to perform or understand the basic functions of your on-demand delivery apps, there is no chance that your app will be liked by new customers.

 Here are some common examples of poor user experience in an app: